senzing-garage/entity-search-web-app/README.md

 ### Development server

+1. Run

+    ```console
+    ng serve
+    ```

-1. Run `ng serve` for a dev server.
+   for a dev server.
 Navigate to `http://localhost:4200/`.
    The app will automatically reload if you change any of the source files.

 ### Production Server

-1. Ggenerate a compiled version of the app in the _dist/_ directory.
+1. Ggenerate a compiled version of the app in the `_dist/_` directory.
    Example:

     ```console